Frequently Asked Questions about Medi-Cal Drug Rebates

 Does a provider need to identify claims where Medi-Cal beneficiaries receive 340B purchased drugs?

 In order to comply with federal law claims must be filled out correctly to prevent “duplicate discounts.”
 This occurs when the drug manufacturer gives the provider the discounted 340B price and pays a Medicaid rebate.
-In order to prevent the “duplicate discount”, providers most include the appropriate code on the claim.
+In order to prevent the “duplicate discount”, providers must include the appropriate code on the claim.
 Physician Administered Drug claims require a “UD” modifier.
 Pharmacy claims need to have a “08” in the Basis of Cost Determination field.
 Both the “UD” modifier and the “08” inform DHCS that a 340B purchased drug was used for the claim.
 Our rebate system removes the claims from the drug manufacturers rebate invoice ensuring that the drug manufacturer is not subject to the “duplicate discount”.

 What is "EFT"?